joric/supraland/scripts/README.md

   }
 ```

-If you take direction from matrix (column 3) you instantly get proper launcher orientation.
+You can get proper launcher direction from its matrix (column 3).
-I'm not sure how to account for velocity, it doesn't seem to affect direction.
 Some jumppads don't have compound velocity, oddly Jumppad63/Supraland doesn't have any velocity at all.

 Not sure how red and blue launchers are different, it's not about controls.